 - The Title IX Coordinator will send both parties a notice that sets forth all of the allegations made against the respondent, in detail, so that the respondent fully understands what is alleged, before being interviewed.

-- Both the complainant and respondent will be able to review a draft of the investigative report and evidence (even evidence that the college will not rely upon when making a determination) before the report is finalized, and provide a rebuttal.
+- Both the complainant and respondent will be able to review a draft of the investigative report and evidence (even evidence that the university will not rely upon when making a determination) before the report is finalized, and provide a rebuttal.

 - Both parties are required to have an advisor at hearings, and the advisor will ask questions directly to (cross-examine) the other party and to witnesses.